 - They tend to have their nesting in old storage boxes, the interior of your walls, and anything soft that can be used as bedding for nesting material.
 I've even seen a few nest in an old stuffed animal in the garage.
 Clean out any vulnerable areas where they can bed down.

-If one mouse is a spark...then ten thousand are a conflagration.— Carmen Agra Deedy
+If one mouse is a spark...then ten thousand are a conflagration.

-A smell that mice absolutely hate--include garlic, spicy scents such as cayenne pepper, and probably your best bet would be peppermint.
-Rodents like mice have a sharp sense of smell, so implementing these certain odors at key points in your home will deter their presence.
+A smell that mice absolutely hate includes garlic and spicy scents such as cayenne pepper.
+Your best bet would probably be peppermint.
+Mice have a sharp sense of smell, so implementing these certain odors at key points in your home will deter their presence.
 Acquire some peppermint oil and cotton balls.

 Simply soak some of the cotton balls and place them strategically where you suspect their activity.
-The great thing about using these aromas is that it's all natural, safer for household pets and children.
+The great thing about using these aromas is that it's all natural and safer for household pets and children.
 Additionally, they won't do any harm to them.

-However, it is prudent to keep in mind, mice are smart and can easily circumvent these measures.
+However, it is prudent to keep in mind that mice are smart and can easily circumvent these measures.
 So, it is important to supplement this tactic with other tactics, such as sealing up your home, nice and tight.